 - Armrests that can be adjusted to the elbow height when your upper arms are hanging down and your forearms are at about a 90 degree angle to the upper arms.

 - Armrests that do not interfere with free movements within the workstation.

 You may also wish to check the OSH Answers document The Ergonomic Chair for more details on how to purchase a chair.

 Armrests were traditionally not recommended because they can prevent the users from getting close enough to the desk.
 However, armrests that extend 25 cm (10 inches), or less, from the back of seat may be appropriate.
 People using chairs fitted with these shorter armrests can move their chairs closer to their workstations.
 The armrests gives them a place to rest their arms which, in turn, takes some of the load off their shoulders and neck.

 - Stand in front of the chair.
 Adjust the height so the highest point of the seat, (when in the horizontal position), is just below the knee cap.

 - Sit on the chair and keep your feet flat on the floor.

-- Check that the clearance between the front edge of the seat and the lower part of the legs (your calves) fits a clenched fist (about 2 inches).
+- Check that the clearance between the front edge of the seat and the lower part of the legs (your calves) fits a clenched fist (about 5 cm or 2 inches).

 - Adjust the back rest forwards and backwards as well as up and down so that it fits the hollow in your lower back.